LuiseFreese/blog/how-to-create-table-in-AdaptiveCards.md

 2. We initialize variables for the 3 Headers “Name”, “Unicornibility” and “Party Readiness Index”
 3. We create an **Apply to Each** and loop over the values of our SharePoint list for each column by appending our variables.
 4. We append the upper part of our card by the 3 columns (consisting of the headers and rows)
 5. We append the Card now again by the missing pieces – in case you wonder why we needed to somehow unclean cut the JSON – this is a bug in Power Automate.
-Although we defined our variables as string, Power Automate asked us to provide valid JSON, when we needed cut the JSON into pieces.
+Although we defined our variables as string, Power Automate asked us to provide valid JSON.
+We could not provide valid JSON though, because we needed to cut the JSON into pieces.
 We needed therefore to find a way to make Power Automate believe, that we are not storing JSON in a string variable, and apparently a `{` at the beginning was a trigger for Power Automate to check if JSON was valid (which was not, but on purpose!).

 Our Code would look color coded like this: